dysemjay/dys-server-guide/guide.md

 * `sv_maxrate <number>` Default: 0
   Maximum upload bandwidth usage for each connection in bytes.
 0 is unlimited

-So note that these ConVars are closely related to the clientside Convars: cl_cmdrate, cl_updaterate, and rate.
+So note that these ConVars are closely related to the clientside ConVars: cl_cmdrate, cl_updaterate, and rate.
 They allow the server to negotiate the parameters of a player's connection.
 The updaterate, and cmdrate should not exceed the server's tickrate, so the default maximum should be sufficient in most situations.
 An important consideration when setting the minimum is that many players will just use the default rate settings.
 When setting sv_client_cmdrate_difference, bear in mind that a common player's upload bandwidth might be lower than their download bandwidth, so allowing for there to be some difference between their command rate and update rate can be beneficial.

 Finally, we will discuss a method of calculating an appropriate value for sv_maxrate, based on the number of slots, and upload bandwidth.
 Suppose the server has 16 slots, and an upload bandwidth of 5 Mbit/s (This should be common for a consumer cable connection, remember that the bandwidth might also be consumed by other traffic).